binipringle/contracts/_texts/0-outline.md

 - **Element 3:** Courts apply a subjective test to determine whether the threat induced the victim's manifestation of assent.
 In applying this test the court considers the age, background, and relationship of the parties, and asks whether (A) the parties were going to sign anyway (whether they are not signing because of the threat); or (B) they weren’t going to sign but decided to after the threat.
 - **Element 4:** The next sub-issue is whether the victim had no reasonable alternative to manifesting assent because the threat was sufficiently severe to justify assent.
 In determining whether the victim had no reasonable alternative to manifesting assent, courts look at the seriousness of the threat by examining (A) the nature of the threat and the severity of the thing being threatened, and (B) the likelihood of the person following through, as well as (C) whether there were alternatives such as the person just walking away and suing.

-**Four Elements of RST §175(2)**
+**Three Elements of RST §175(2)**

-Under RST § 175(2), if a party's manifestation of assent is induced by a third party, the contract is voidable by the victim unless the other [third] party to the transaction in good faith and without reason to know of the duress either gives value or relies materially on the transaction.
-There are four elements.
-(1) Unfair terms AND (2) No benefit to party making threat OR (3) Prior unfair dealing OR (4) Use of dominant bargaining power for illegitimate ends.

-Exceptions are (1) if the third party acted in good faith; (2) the third party didn't know of the duress, **OR** (3) the other party either gives value or relies materially on the transaction.
-The contract is voidable unless the other party is innocent and harmed.
+Under RST § 175(2), if a party's manifestation of assent is induced by one who is not a party to the transaction, the contract is voidable by the victim unless (1) the other party (the "other party" is the contracting party who is not the "victim" under duress) acted in good faith; (2) the other party didn't know of the duress, **AND** (3) the other party either gives value or relies materially on the transaction.
+The other party must establish all three elements to escape a claim of duress by a third party. *The two keys are did the other party know and did the other party rely*

 **Lorna Bond Rule**